awsclemj/Notes/Containers/Kubernetes/Basics.md

 ### CA and TLS Certificates
 * **Certificates** are used to authenticate identity.
 They prove you are who you say you are.
 * A **Certificate Authority (CA)** provides the ability to confirm a certificate is valid.
-The CA can be used to validate any certifiate issued by that same CA.
+The CA can be used to validate any certificate issued by that same CA.
 * K8s uses these certificates for a variety of functions.
-Different parts of the clsuter will validate certs using the CA.
+Different parts of the cluster will validate certs using the CA.

 #### What certificates do we need?
 * **Client Certificates** - provide client authentication for various users: admin, kube-controller-manager, kube-proxy, kube-scheduler, and the kubelet client on each worker node